["learn"]

 FREQUENTLY ASKED QUESTIONS

 Cointreau, like most spirits, is a high-alcohol content beverage that does not spoil in the same way that perishable foods do.
 However, Cointreau and other liqueurs can lose their flavour and quality over time due to oxidation and evaporation.
-To ensure the best quality and taste, it is recommended to consume Cointreau within a year or two after opening.
+To ensure the best quality and taste, it's recommended to consume Cointreau within a year or two after opening.

 Yes, Cointreau can be replaced with an alternative like Grand Marnier in Margaritas.
 Both Cointreau and Grand Marnier are orange-flavoured liqueurs, and can be used interchangeably in many cocktail recipes, including Margaritas.

-Grand Marnier is made by blending Cognac with bitter oranges, while Cointreau is made solely from sweet and bitter orange peels.
-As such, Grand Marnier has a more complex flavour profile than Cointreau, with notes of oak and vanilla from the Cognac.
+Grand Marnier is made by blending cognac with bitter oranges, while Cointreau is made solely from sweet and bitter orange peels.
+As such, Grand Marnier has a more complex flavour profile than Cointreau, with notes of oak and vanilla from the cognac.
 Cointreau, on the other hand, has a pure, bright orange flavour with a slight bitterness.

 Stay in the mix